Web Designer Resume Templates and Examples in 2023

 Senior Web Designer, Avalon Web Design Inc., Philadelphia, PA

-• Interface with the art director, creative teams, and client stakeholders to develop holistic web designs and visually compelling layouts to enhance company branding and improve the user experience for 20+ websites and 15 mobile applications
+• Interface with the art director, creative teams, and client stakeholders to develop holistic web designs and visually compelling layouts to enhance company branding and improve the UX for over 20 websites and 15 mobile applications

 • Lead the redesign of a website for a financial consulting firm, create graphics, conduct wireframing and prototyping, and improve web traffic by 250%